joelparkerhenderson/wordbooks/quality_attributes_examples.md

 * TODO

 Usability:
+* How are we measuring customer sastisfaction?
 * Are there goals or standards for user interfaces, look and feel, keyboard navigation, image alt tags, etc.?
 * What are the needs for internationalization, localization, languages, spellings, regional keyboards, etc.?
 * What help is available for the users?
+* See also: Learnability, Efficiency, Memorability

 Warrantability:
 * for guarantees or promises, express or implied, such as for legal contracts, SLAs, and QoS.